Emerging Leaders Institute

 Applicants must meet all of the following criteria:

 Tuition for the Emerging Leaders Program is $3,000.
-If accepted and enrolled into the program, you and/or your organization will be obligated for the full tuition fee of $3,000 payable by August 1st.
+If accepted and enrolled into the program, you and/or your organization will be obligated for the full tuition fee of $3,000 payable by the start of the program.

 Tuition covers all program costs, plus: